-Ever since the invention of Flutter, Google keeps on adding features to make it more mature like React Native.
+Ever since the invention of Flutter, Google keeps adding features to make it more mature, like React Native.
 Many top companies have already used Flutter to experience hiccup-free performance for their cross-platform apps.
-Here are a few Flutter features that make your native-looking apps super powerful and functionally-rich.
+Here are a few Flutter features that make your native-looking apps super powerful and functionally rich.

 Flutter for mobile app development is gaining traction from cross-platform mobile app developers, startups, and large organizations.

 Earlier only React Native ruled the cross-platform app development industry, and now it is openly being compared with Flutter.

 See how much people search for “Flutter vs. React Native”-